hydra-synth/hydra-docs-v2/content/docs/learning/getting-started.md

 Try adding transformations to the above sources (such as `osc(10).rotate(0, 0.1).out(o1)`) to see how it affects the combined image.
 You can also specify the amount of blending by adding a separate parameter to `.blend()`, for example `.blend(o1, 0.9)`.

-There are multiple [blend modes](https://en.wikipedia.org/wiki/Blend_modes) in hydra, similar to blend modes you might find in a graphics program such as photoshop or gimp.
+There are multiple [blend modes](https://en.wikipedia.org/wiki/Blend_modes) in hydra, similar to blend modes you might find in a graphics program such as Photoshop or gimp.
 See [the function reference](https://hydra.ojack.xyz/api/) for more possibilities.

 ```hydra
 s0.initCam()